OrianaVenture/VentureValheim/Progression/README.md

 * Moved the locking configs to a new section (You will have to manually update your config file if using)
 * Moved boss keys for skill level configs to Skills section (You will have to manually update your config file if using)
 * P.S.
 This should be the last set of major changes before the official release

-### 0.0.28

-* Update for game patch 0.216.9
-* Fixed skill drain edge cases for skill manager where skills could rarely drop below the skill floor
-* Bug fix for keys saving to incorrect character when switching between them in the same game session

 See all patch notes on Github.